When we don't feel well, we want to get better as soon as possible. Here are guidelines to determine the frequency of the remedy needed to get well.

 For example, I took a remedy and next day felt worse.
 I do not take another dose.
 The third day, I note

 an improvement in symptoms.
-I continue with my recording of changes and note after 2 weeks that my
+I continue with my recording of changed and note after 2 weeks that my

 progress has stopped.
 I note that my new dosage level is 1 dose once every 2 weeks.

-Written by Kathryn Jones DiHom Diploma in Homeopathy, M. Ed., Certified Health Counselor.
+Written by Kathryn Jones DiHom Diploma in Homeopathy, M. Ed., Registered Health Counselor.
 Newsletter Copyright © 2005 Kathryn Jones

 No part may be reproduced except brief quotations for articles or review with proper credit to Kathryn Jones DiHom Health Counselor & Elixirs.com